-PROPOSED CHANGES TO THE HISTORY MAJOR IN THE COLLEGE/SCHOOL OF LIBERAL ARTS CHAPTER IN THE UNDERGRADUATE CATALOG 2018-2020
+PROPOSED CHANGES TO THE HISTORY MAJOR IN THE COLLEGE OF LIBERAL ARTS CHAPTER IN THE UNDERGRADUATE CATALOG 2018-2020

-TYPE OF CHANGE:1 Academic Change Academic Change Degree Program Change (THECB 2 form required) PR OPOSED CLASSIFIC CATION: 3 Exclusive 🗌 Major 🗌 Major 1.
-IF THE ANSWER TO CONSULT LINDA D DETERMINE IF SA DICKENS, DI RECTOR OF AC CREDITATIO , Is this a new degree Is this program be ee program?
-KOVAL IS REQU IKED.
-Yes 🗌 No 🔀 Yes 🗌 No 🖾

-• Does the program offer courses that will be taught off campus?

-• Will courses in this program be delivered electronically?
+TYPE OF CHANGE: \boxtimes ⊠Academic (Academic Change/Academic Change Degree Program Change (THECB form required) PR OPOSED CLASSIF ICATION: ☐ General ☐ Major 1.
+IF THE ANSWER TO ANY OF T HE FOLLOWING G QUESTIONS IS YES, THE (COLLEGE MUST CONSULT LINDA DICKENS, DI RECTOR OF AC CREDITATION N AND ASSESS SMENT, TO DETERMINE IF SACSCOC APPROVAL IS REQUIRED. • Is this a new deg gree program?
+Ye s 🗌 No 🖂 • Is this program being deleted?
+Ye s 🗌 No 🔯 Does the progra m offer courses that will be taught off campus?
+Ye s 🗌 No 🔯 Will courses in this program be delivered electronic eally?
+Ye s 🗌 No 🔯